Kharinaev/drug_consumption/README.md

 ### Where can such problem be applied?

-Knowledge about potential person addictions can be usefull when hiring employees on critically important facilities, security forces, on resposible positions in companies (managment, for example)
+Knowledge about potential person drug consumptions can be usefull when hiring employees on critically important facilities, security forces, on resposible positions in companies (managment, for example).

 ### Stages performed in this work